 Thomas Smart Phillipps is recorded in the 1911 census as married with one child, 11-month-old Evelyn, and living in Aston, Birmingham where he worked as a shop assistant and grocer.
 He had married Annie Margaret Turner in Guildford in 1904 and the couple later had twins in 1917, Nancy and Thomas but the boy died very soon afterwards.
 Thomas Smart Phillipps died in Birmingham in 1960, aged 83.

-A daughter of William and Annie Miriam Phillipps, also Annie Miriam, married William Hodges in 1886 and they had at least nine children.
+The eldest daughter of John and Annie Miriam Phillipps, also Annie Miriam, married William Hodges in 1886 and they had at least nine children.
 When the Phillipps family were at Wickhamford Manor, Hodges was their farm manager and for a while he lived at Bowers Hill. (see photographs of Annie Miriam and William Hodges below)

 The dates of the various events in the life of the Phillipps family show that they moved to Wickhamford Manor some time in 1874 or 1875 and had moved to Buckland after William died in 1878.
 Their stay at the Manor therefore lasted only three or four years, so it is remarkable that William Mason was able to record his father’s recollections of the family, even if he had some facts wrong.